The Webster: History

 The Webster has collaborated with brands on exclusive products such as Pierre Hardy, Calvin Klein, Anthony Vaccarello, Proenza Schouler, Berluti, and Balenciaga.

 In January 2015, The Webster collaborated with Le Bon Marché Paris on a capsule collection for the store’s annual “Month of White.”
 Laure Heriard-Dubreuil helped design and organize the collection alongside 50 designers, including Louis Vuitton.
 The collection was sold exclusively at The Webster Miami and Le Bon Marché in Paris.
 The Webster has recently collaborated with luxury Chinese department store Lane Crawford on an exclusive collection.
 Over 20 brands, including Coach, Courrèges, Maison Michel, Proenza Schouler, Sonia Rykiel and Thom Browne, have created exclusive products for the collaboration, all inspired by The Webster’s flamingo logo.

+In 2025, the British Frasers Group acquired a majority stake in the company.
+Dubreuil retains a minority shareholding.

+Store locations and opening timeline

+As of 2025, The Webster operates twelve stores in the United States, along with one international locations in Toronto, Canada.